Fears World Cup will not deliver change in Qatar amid LGBTQ+ supporter concerns

 “It doesn’t feel to me to be in the spirit of the World Cup, from the reports that I’ve read.”

-On the decision to be choose Qatar as host, the Tottenham Labour MP told PA: “I’m very conscious that, in the global community, there are countries that take a different view to the one that I hold on human rights issues – and I’m thinking here particularly of LGBTQ rights issues – which is why I don’t think it would be right for a Labour politician particularly to take hospitality from the Qatari government to go out and watch the games.

-“But I do also believe in the universal power of sport to bring people together.
+“But I do also believe in the universal power of sport to bring people together,” he added.

 “This is the first Muslim country to host the World Cup.